2022 SLMACC funding round – application deadline extended

 - farmers.

-Applications are assessed by a panel made up of government and sector experts.
-Final decisions are made by MPI.
-All applicants will be notified whether their proposal is successful.
+Applications were assessed by a panel made up of government and sector experts.
+Final decisions were made by MPI.
+All applicants were notified if their proposal was successful.

-Your application is confidential.
-However, we may share your application with experts in MPI and other government departments to get their feedback.
+Applications were confidential.
+However, we may have shared your application with experts in MPI and other government departments to get their feedback.

 Who to contact